khushicbilko/Team-HealthSync/README.md

 ## 🚀 Project Description

+This is a centralized web application developed by Team HealthSync that allows users to efficiently add, view, and manage student team members.
+The platform supports input and display of essential member details such as:

+Name, Roll Number, Degree, Year, Email

+Hobbies and Profile Picture

-Team HealthSync is a centralized platform to add, view, and manage team members.
-It allows users to enter details like name, roll number, degree, year, email, hobbies, and profile picture.
-Data is stored in MongoDB and fetched dynamically with real-time rendering.
+Data is stored in MongoDB and dynamically fetched with real-time rendering, ensuring a seamless and interactive user experience.

+Designed to simplify team organization and improve collaboration.

 ---